Financial-Times/ft-origami/docs/syntax/scss.md

 * Specificity should be minimised
 * Specificity should primarily come from class naming, rather than selectors
+    - GOOD: `.ft-thing-title`
+	- BAD: `div.header div.titleContainer h1`
 * Keep selectors short.
 Ideally just one class
 * Avoid IDs
 * Avoid using only tag names, except when applying a reset
 * Avoid using tag names in addition to classes
+	- GOOD: `.ft-thing-module`
+	- BAD: `div.ft-thing-module`
-* Avoid relying on a specific element structure (e.g. ``.module h1 span``) unless you’re really confident that the structure will never change
+* Avoid relying on a specific element structure unless you’re really confident that the structure will never change
+    - GOOD: `.ft-thing-title-icon`
+    - BAD: `.ft-thing-module h1 span`
 * Avoid specificity wars.
 Don’t use increased specificity to overcome an existing overly-specific selector - make the existing one less specific, or use new class names etc

 ## Class naming